 Chicago is home to some of the best museums and exhibits in the world, offering an eclectic mix of exciting exhibitions throughout the year as well as an array of remarkable permanent artworks and artifacts.

 One of the world’s oldest and largest art museums, the Art Institute of Chicago is undoubtedly one of the city’s most renowned museums.
-Since its founding in 1879, the Art Institute of Chicago has flourished into one of the world’s most recognized art museums.
+Since its founding in 1879, it has flourished into one of the world’s most recognized art museums—and you need to take advantage of these free museum days in Chicago.

 The museum is permanently home to over 300,000 works of art, including such pieces as American Gothic by Grant Wood, Nighthawks by Edward Hopper, A Sunday on La Grande Jatte by Georges Seurat, The Bedroom, 1889 by Vincent van Gogh and The Old Guitarist by Pablo Picasso.
 Illinois residents can enjoy them free on certain days of the week!